 I was immediately smitten by Mary’s gorgeous photos and delicious recipes, especially her desserts.
 But it was her Chickpea Salad that I made first because I love chickpeas in just about everything (well, except flour).
 I can just think about that salad recipe and get excited because it is truly wonderful!
 In fact, I’m making it this weekend for Son and his girlfriend when they visit.

-Let’s talk about those Pumpkin Sunrise Muffins now.
-Mary describes them: “This recipe boasts a moist and flavorful cake inside with a combination of tart-sweet cherries, sweet coconut flakes, cinnamon, cloves, allspice and coconut milk then are drizzled with an easy maple coconut glaze.
+Let’s talk about those gluten-free Pumpkin Sunrise Muffins now.
+Mary describes them: “This recipe boasts a moist and flavorful cake inside with a combination of tart-sweet cherries, sweet coconut flakes, cinnamon, cloves, allspice and coconut milk, which is then drizzled with an easy maple coconut glaze.
 Yummy… almost has a Caribbean flair.”

 As you can see from the photos, Mary used her recipe to make both muffins and a loaf of bread—a little extra recipe value there!
 She said both stayed moist and delicious for days.
 This is where my earlier “superb” comment comes into play.

 I made a slight variation of Mary’s recipe.
 I can never resist pumpkin and while I didn’t have cherries on hand, I was certain that the combination of pumpkin, coconut, and nuts alone would be wonderful and it was!
 I made both the muffins and the bread and loved both.

 Oh, and I skipped the icing and although I’m sure this recipe is even more divine with the topping, it’s still wonderful without it.
 (Note: I did add more nuts to make up for the missing cherries.)
 And this recipe definitely has almost a Caribbean flair as Mary stated, which I also adored because seriously who can’t appreciate a little bit of the Caribbean right now?